softwarefactory-project/DLRN/doc/source/installation.rst

   * ``0.date.hash`` if the old method is used: 0.<date>.<hash>
   * ``0.1.date.hash`` if the new method is used: 0.1.<date>.<hash>.
 This new method provides better compatibility with the Fedora packaging guidelines.

+* ``custom_preprocess``, if set, defines a comma-separated list of custom programs or scripts to be called as part of the pre-process step.
+The custom programs will be executed sequentially.

+  After the distgit is cloned, and before the source RPM is built, the ``pkginfo`` drivers run a pre-process step where some actions are taken on the repository, such as Jinja2 template processing.
+In addition to this per-driver step, a custom pre-process step can be specified.
+  The external program(s) will be executed with certain environment variables set:

+  * ``DLRN_PACKAGE_NAME``: name of the package being built.
+  * ``DLRN_DISTGIT``: path to the distgit in the local file system.
+  * ``DLRN_UPSTREAM_DISTGIT``: for the ``downstream`` driver, path to the upstream distgit in the local file system.

+  Do not assume any other environment variable (such as PATH), since it may not be defined.

 The optional ``[gitrepo_driver]`` section has the following configuration
 options: